washingtonstateuniversity/workflow-docs/wordpress/wsuwp-https.md

 5. Move the files to their backup location with `mv /home/www-data/to-deploy/*.* /home/www-data/deployed/`.
 6. Navigate a directory up with `cd /home/www-data/`.
 7. Copy the generated nginx configuration with `cp /home/www-data/04_generated_config.conf /etc/nginx/sites-enabled/`.
 Choose yes to overwrite the existing file.
-8. Test the nginx configuration with `nginx -t`.
+8. Test the nginx configuration with `sudo nginx -t`.
 See the below note before continuing.
-9. Reload the nginx configuration with `service nginx reload`.
+9. Reload the nginx configuration with `sudo service nginx reload`.

 #### A note on nginx configuration testing